-Whenever you buy a laptop, you plan to hold it for a longer period of time.
-Battery plays a key role in the longevity and performance of your laptop.
-That is why it is always important that you take care of your laptop’s battery.
+Whenever you buy a laptop, you plan to hold it for a more extended period.
+Battery plays a vital role in the longevity and Performance of your laptop.
+That is why taking care of your laptop’s battery is always essential.
 There are some tips that you can follow to extend the battery life of your laptop.

-This will help you keep your laptop working for several years, it will also fulfill the soul purpose of your laptop, that is, you can carry it around and work remotely.
+This will help you keep your laptop working for several years, it will fulfill the sole purpose of your laptop, that is, you can carry it around and work remotely.

-In this article, you will find some tips to take care of your laptop’s battery.
-Follow these tips to keep the laptop working for a longer period of time.
+In this article, you will find tips for taking care of your laptop’s battery.
+Follow these tips to keep the laptop working for a more extended period.

 Provide Proper Airflow

 Putting your laptop in on a surface with no ventilation can take a toll on your laptop’s battery.
-Make sure whenever you are working on your laptop, there is always proper space between the surface and the laptop.
+Make sure there is always proper space between the surface and the laptop whenever you are working on your laptop.

 You can lift the laptop and feel its back.
 If it is too hot, save your work and turn off your laptop for a while.
-You can also use a laptop cooling pad to keep it to normal temperature.
+You can also use a laptop cooling pad to maintain a normal temperature.

 The ultimate goal is to make sure that there is enough airflow provided to the laptop.
 Avoid placing it on the bed, sofa, or any fabric.